Su-informatics-lab/cloud-automation/doc/csoc-free-commons-steps.md

 `instance_type` This is the instance type for the Elasticsearch instance. `t3.small.elasticsearch` is a good choice for non-production deployments.
 See [AWS documentation](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/supported-instance-types.html) for a list of available instance types.

+>[!NOTE]
-NOTE: Terraform requires the "*elasticsearch" name, which is not the same as the actual AWS instance types.
+>Terraform requires the "*elasticsearch" name, which is not the same as the actual AWS instance types.

 `instance_count` Number of instances to deploy. `1` is suitable for non-production deployments.